morteako/monoids-functional.christmas/monoids.md

 ## Lifting a Semigroup into a Monoid

-If we take a look at the Maybe data type : `data Maybe a = Nothing | Just a`.

-We can see that it can represent a set of values (`Just a`) with an additional element `Nothing`.
+If we take a look at the Maybe data type: `data Maybe a = Nothing | Just a`, we can see that it can represent a set of values (`Just a`) with an additional element `Nothing`.

 If the `a`'s are monoids, we can combine them using `<>` and then chose `Nothing` as our identity element.
 In other words, we embeded a semigroup in a monoid by adjoining an identity.